openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 ### Goals

-Allow deploying StatefulSets with pods that communicate with each other using TLS, without having to manually generate certificates for these pods.
+Allow connections directly to individual StatefulSets pods using TLS, without having to manually generate certificates for these pods.

 ### Non-Goals